migtools/oadp-non-admin/docs/design/non_admin_backupstoragelocation.md

 1. User submits a Non-Admin BSL creation request.
 2. Controller verifies the Non-Admin BSL configuration including existance of the secret in user's namespace.
 3. Controller generates Non-Admin BSL UUID and stores it in the NaBSL Status.
-4. Controller creates the `NonAdminBackupStorageLocationRequest` in the OADP namespace with the Status containing the requested by the user Velero BSL spec in the `approvalDecision` field set to `pending` or `approved` if the `requireAdminApprovalForBSL` feature flag is disabled in the `DataProtectionApplication` spec.
+4. Controller creates the `NonAdminBackupStorageLocationRequest` in the OADP namespace with the Status containing the requested by the user Velero BSL spec in the `approvalDecision` field set to `pending` or `approved` if the `requireApprovalForBSL` feature flag is disabled in the `DataProtectionApplication` spec.
 5. For the `approved` NonAdmin BSL the workflow is continued, otherwise the reconciliation is stopped and the `NonAdminBackupStorageLocationRequest` Status is updated with the `approvalDecision` field set to `rejected`.
 6. Controller creates or updates a Secret in the OADP namespace based on the Non-Admin BSL UUID.
 7. Controller creates a Velero BSL resource in the OADP namespace pointing to the Secret from the OADP namespace.